Malta: Literature

 Documented Maltese literature is over 200 years old.
 However, a recently unearthed love ballad testifies to literary activity in the local tongue from the Medieval period.
 Malta followed a Romantic literary tradition, culminating in the works of Dun Karm Psaila, Malta's national poet.
 Subsequent writers like Ruzar Briffa and Karmenu Vassallo tried to estrange themselves from the rigidity of formal themes and versification.

 The next generation of writers, including Karl Schembri and Immanuel Mifsud, widened the tracks further, especially in prose and poetry.

 Architecture

 Maltese architecture has been influenced by many different Mediterranean cultures and British architecture over its history.
 The first settlers on the island constructed Ġgantija, one of the oldest manmade freestanding structures in the world.
-The Neolithic temple builders (3800–2500 BC) endowed the numerous temples of Malta and Gozo with intricate bas-relief designs, including spirals evocative of the tree of life and animal portraits, designs painted in red ochre, ceramics, and a vast collection of human form sculptures, particularly the Venus of Malta.
-These can be viewed at the temples themselves (most notably, the Hypogeum and Tarxien Temples), and at the National Museum of Archaeology in Valletta.
-Malta's temples such as Imnajdra are full of history and have a story behind them.
-Malta is currently undergoing several large-scale building projects, while areas such as the Valletta Waterfront and Tigné Point have been or are being renovated.
+The Neolithic temple builders (3800–2500 BC) endowed the numerous temples of Malta and Gozo with intricate bas-relief designs.

 The Roman period introduced highly decorative mosaic floors, marble colonnades, and classical statuary, remnants of which are beautifully preserved and presented in the Roman Domus, a country villa just outside the walls of Mdina.
 The early Christian frescoes that decorate the catacombs beneath Malta reveal a propensity for eastern, Byzantine tastes.
-These tastes continued to inform the endeavours of medieval Maltese artists, but they were increasingly influenced by the Romanesque and Southern Gothic movements.
+These tastes continued to inform the endeavours of medieval Maltese artists, but they were increasingly influenced by the Romanesque and Southern French Gothic movements.